rukh-debug/vstatus/README.md

 - `vstatus.interval`: Specifies the interval (in seconds) at which vstatus extracts workspace information.
 Default: `10`.

-- `vstatus.visualizationTheme`: Defines the theme for the activity visualization.
+- `vstatus.theme`: Defines the theme for the activity visualization.
 Choose from available options: `light`, `dark`.
-Default: `light`.
+Default: `dark`.

 - `vstatus.serverPort`: Specifies the port number on which the HTTP server for vstatus will listen.
 Default: `45903`.

+- `vstatus.trackTimeBy`: Choose how to track time. 'file' tracks time based on the file being edited, while 'workspace' tracks time based on the workspace being opened.
+Choose from available options: `workspace`, `file`.
+Default: `file`

 ## Contributing